Splynx monitoring is based on SNMP and Ping tools.

-In the example, we have added LAN, WAN and CPU usage as the values to be monitored.
+In the example, we have added ports of the LAN, WlAN and WAN usage as the values to be monitored.

-Using these values, we can add charts to Splynx.
+Using values retrieved via SNMP, we can add charts to Splynx.
 By navigating to the Graph tab and clicking on the Add graph button:

 For the monitoring of speeds on interfaces, it is important to set the field "values in" to bps and set the "Factor" field to 8.
 This will create charts and use Bits per second.
-It is also possible choose which type of chart/graph you wish to create (Line, Bold line (LINE2) or Area).
+It is also possible choose which type of chart/graph you wish to create by specifying it in the "Draw" field (Line, Bold line (LINE2) or Area).